tasox/LogRM/README.md

 2) once
 3) trigger

-Timebom uses the following events:
+Timebomb uses the following events:

+1) Information EventID (4624) - An account was successfully logged on
+2) Information EventID (4647) - User initiated logoff
-1) Information Event ID (4778) - A session was reconnected to a Window Station
+3) Information Event ID (4778) - A session was reconnected to a Window Station
-2) Information Event ID (4779) - A session was disconnected from a Window Station
+4) Information Event ID (4779) - A session was disconnected from a Window Station
-3) Information Event ID (4800) - The workstation was locked
+5) Information Event ID (4800) - The workstation was locked
-4) Information Event ID (4801) - The workstation was unlocked
+6) Information Event ID (4801) - The workstation was unlocked
-5) Information Event ID (4802) - The screen saver was invoked
+7) Information Event ID (4802) - The screen saver was invoked
-6) Information Event ID (4803) - The screen saver was dismissed
+8) Information Event ID (4803) - The screen saver was dismissed

 Tip1: Give as much as possible amount of entries in -newest parameter.
 For example: 5000

 Tip2: If you want to get notifications only from users who have open RDP connection(s) before logged out then you should uncomment the line 785

+#### An intro to windows events

+Before use timebomb we have to learn the differences between windows events.
+Events 4778/4779 is fired up when the user is currently logged in and uses switch button to move quickly between users without locked or logout from his terminal.
+Events 4800 is fired up when the user press the button from keyboard (window+L) or with his mouse on start button press lockout.
+On the other hand 4801 is fired up after using ctrl+alt+del.
+Sometimes users uses screensavers not only for powersaving but also to lock their machines, in this case 4802/4803 are taking place.

+Information: In windows server 2008 events 4800/4801/4802/4803 are not created without a policy.

+### Usage

 The task is going to run now.
 ```